hphelion/documentation/cli.unix.articles.managedkeypairs.md

 _________________________________________

-Accessing Linux instances with the Unix CLI is easier than ever with managed key pairs.
+Accessing Linux instances with the Unix CLI for HP Cloud is easier than ever with managed key pairs.
 When you add a new key with the `-o` option, it is saved in your home directory under `~/.hpcloud/keypairs/`.
 When you create a server with that key pair, the CLI saves that information.
 See the following examples for some details:

 * [Creating a key pair using the -o flag](#CreatingaNewKeyPair)
 * [Creating a server using that new key pair](#CreatingaServer)